 Institutional Research to Inform Planning

 Planning and improvement decisions are the result of the analysis of both outcome metrics and feedback provided by students and other institutional constituents.
 The Texas Higher Education Coordinating Board (THECB) requires the submission of record level student, faculty, and courses at the beginning and then at the end of each institutional semester.
 The THECB uses student record level data to track student progress, movement between institutions, and post-graduation outcomes.

-Student satisfaction has been monitored through a collection of student feedback mechanisms in the form of surveys, evaluations of faculty, focus groups, as well as other less formal mechanisms.
+Student satisfaction is monitored through a collection of student feedback mechanisms in the form of surveys, evaluations of faculty, focus groups, as well as other less formal mechanisms.
 Recurring studies providing student feedback of their satisfaction, attitudes and values are captured through the administration and collection of the following:

-In the coming year, these surveys will be evaluated and new forms of evaluation will be established.
-Student progress is also tracked using both internally produced data like course grade distributions that help faculty and administrators identify trends in high failure rate courses throughout the curriculum so that interventions and improvements can be implemented in an effort to boost student levels of success.
+Student progress is also tracked using internally produced data like course grade distributions that help faculty and administrators identify trends in high failure rate courses throughout the curriculum so that interventions and improvements can be implemented in an effort to boost student levels of success.
 The State of Texas publishes institutional information on the website for the THECB.
 In addition, the reports submitted by TSC are audited by the state.

 The resources above that provide data for analysis and consideration help to inform decisions regarding where efforts and attention should be focused with regards to students and their success, as well as the efficiencies of the institution.

 How is Vision 2023 connected to every employee?